If you're overwhelmed with debt, there's still hope. Our automated software will help you resolve your debt and move forward.

 • Explain your hardship and reasons for not paying.
 Paint a clear picture of your financial struggles to help Resurgent Capital Services understand your limitations and willingness to resolve the debt.

 • Make a realistic offer.
-Start with an offer you can afford, as collectors will likely counter.
-Junk debt buyers may settle for 10-35% of the total debt, while original creditors might accept 50-75%.
+Only make offers you can afford, as collectors will likely counter.
+Debt buyers may settle for 25–50% of the total debt, while original creditors might accept 65–85%.

 • Offer a payment plan, if necessary.
-If a lump sum isn’t possible, propose a realistic payment plan that aligns with your budget to avoid future defaults.
+A lump sum is always the best way to get a debt resolved; however, if a lump sum isn't possible, propose a realistic payment plan that aligns with your budget to avoid future defaults.

 • Stay calm.
 Approach negotiations calmly and professionally, focusing on a resolution that works for both parties.